akashs09/Treehouse-fsjs-project7/README.md

 ## Getting Started

 1. Install Depedencies
-  ..* From nodejs's terminal window enter `npm install`
+  1a.
+From nodejs's terminal window enter `npm install`
-Exceeds:
-1. Need to post in real time without refreshing
-2. need to log errors when wifi connection is off

-Tidy-up:
-1. need to get rid of global variables
-2. make it DRY (limit calls to re-usuable functions)
+2. Where does my api key go?
+ 2a.
+Need to supply api key from Twitter.
+ 2b.
+Create file `config.js` and add json formatted string of api key

+3.
+  3a.
+Enter `npm start` in prject directory shell
+  3b.

+#### Exceeds Expectations
+1. Enabled post express command that is able to call the RestAPI of twitter to post tweets and refresh the page to show the resultant new tweet